 Supply Chain Management Programs

-The Bachelor and Master of Science in Supply Chain Management (SCM) are STEM degree programs at Naveen Jindal School of Management.
-SCM deals with issues related to developing, producing and delivering goods and services from suppliers to customers.
-SCM is mainly concerned with the efficient integration of suppliers, factories, and stores so that products are distributed to customers at the right time and at low cost.
+The Bachelor and Master of Science in Supply Chain Management (SCM) are STEM degree programs at the Naveen Jindal School of Management.
+SCM deals with issues related to developing, producing, and delivering goods and services from suppliers to customers.
+SCM is mainly concerned with the efficient integration of suppliers, factories, and stores so that products are distributed to customers at the right time and at a low cost.

-Students enrolled in supply chain management programs gain knowledge, skills and expertise needed to manage and improve the efficiency and productivity of business operations to improve the quality of services and goods produced.
-The SCM programs are designed to prepare students to be leaders in their supply chain management.
+Students enrolled in the supply chain management programs gain the knowledge, skills, and expertise necessary to manage and improve the efficiency and productivity of business operations, and to improve the quality of services and goods produced.
+The SCM programs are designed to prepare students to be leaders in the field of supply chain management.
 Our faculty have significant teaching, research, and business expertise in logistics, purchasing, sourcing, supply chain, and operations management.